web-push-libs/web-push-php/README.md

 ### GCM servers notes (Chrome)
 For compatibility reasons, this library detects if the server is a GCM server and appropriately sends the notification.
-GCM servers don't support encrypted payloads yet so WebPush will skip the payload.
-If you still want to show that payload on your notification, you should get that data on client-side from your server where you will have to store somewhere the history of notifications.

 You will need to specify your GCM api key when instantiating WebPush:
 ```php